andrius-desceras/British-Bulldogs/README.md

 1. Clone repositry to where you have access to.

+2. Locate GameConfig.js and change 'host' and 'port' to the desired values.

-2. Open command prompt and locate the main folder.
+3. Open command prompt and locate the main folder.

-3. Once at ././British-Bulldogs, type
+4. Once at ././British-Bulldogs, type

          node server.js

    into the command prompt.

-4. If no errors occur, go to
+5. If no errors occur, go to

-          localhost:8080
+          hostname:port

    in the browswer of your choice.

-5. Enjoy the game!
+6. Enjoy the game!

 Tutorial for playing: